Our Therapists

 Sarah Slater (she/her) – Play Therapist and Young Person’s Counsellor

-Appointments on Mondays, Tuesdays, Wednesdays and Fridays
+Appointments on Mondays, Wednesdays and Fridays

 Sarah is a qualified Non-Directive Play Therapist with several years’ experience of working as a schools counsellor.